 The Grange is a place for people of all ages to connect with others and with their community.
 We offer programs to develop leadership skills, build character and provide service to your community.
 In the spirit of friendship, Grangers accomplish great things while having a great time.
 Our gatherings are designed to be enjoyable for the WHOLE family.

 The 2017-18 Pennsylvania State Junior Grange Princess and Prince, Autumn Tworkoski and Tanner Davis; 2017-18 Outstanding Young Patrons Andrew Kieffer, and Denae Zvarick; 2017-18 Pennsylvania State Grange Youth Ambassadors, Grace Wadsworth and Jacob Mengel .

-PA State Grange Legislative Director
+NO LACK FOR VARIETY IN HARRISBURG RIGHT NOW Vince Phillips, PA State Grange Legislative Director

 News & Updates

 Wayne Campbell,PA State Grange President, Harry Keith, 2017 PA State Granger of the Year, and Stephanie Tiller, National Grange Representative at 145th Annual PA State Grange Convention on Scranton.

 of the PA State Grange

 Mr. Wayne Campbell, a member of Community Grange #1767 in Newport, Pa., has been re-elected as President of the Pennsylvania State Grange at the 145th Annual State Grange Convention which was held in Scranton.